techcentaur/Flocking-Simulation/README.md

 # Flocking-Simulation
-Flocking simulation of starling murmuration using Javascript.
+Flocking simulation of starling murmuration using web graphics library(webGL) and openGL shader language in javascript.

 #### Flocking behavior
 Flocking is a the motion of birds together and flocking behavior is a type of behavior exhibited when a group of birds, called a flock, are in flight.